Global stocks crawl up slightly as weak U.S. data spurs hopes of Fed rate cut

 "The outperformance of the U.S. economy compared to other major economies has held the dollar and other risky assets up but that has changed this week."

-Bets on a rate cut could rise further if a U.S. non-farm payrolls report on Friday shows weakness in the labor market.
+Bets on a rate cut could rise further if a U.S. non-farm payrolls report on Friday shows weakness in the labour market.

 Brent crude futures were last down 0.3% to $57.51 a barrel, while U.S. West Texas Intermediate (WTI) crude fell 0.8% to $52.22 per barrel.